blackblitz/bcl/README.md

 # Bayesian Continual Learning

-This repository contains implementations of algorithms for Bayesian continual learning, including the official implementation of "On Sequential Maximum a Posteriori Inference for Continual Learning" [1].
+This repository contains implementations of algorithms for Bayesian continual learning, including the official implementation of "On Sequential Maximum a Posteriori Inference for Continual Learning" [1] and "Sequential Function-Space Variational Inference via Gaussian Mixture Approximation" [2].

 ## Setting up